shindekalpesh/association-rule-mining/README.md

 # association-rule-mining
 ### Market Basket Analysis:
-Market basket analysis is a technique used to discover associations and relationships between items frequently purchased together by customers.
-The Apriori algorithm is a popular algorithm used to perform market basket analysis.
+Market Basket Analysis is a technique used to discover associations and relationships between items frequently purchased together by customers.
+The Apriori algorithm is a popular algorithm used to perform Market Basket Analysis.

-It is evaluated on following:
+The association mining rules are evaluated on following:
 - Support
 - Confidence
 - Lift